madsysharma/pdsnd_github/README.md

 Exploring US Bikeshare Data

 ### Description
 This project was developed to give insight into the data regarding bike-sharing transportation collected for 3 US cities.
+Information discovered from data include the most popular starting/ending stations for a specific month/day, the counts of each gender group to use this mode of transportation, the most common time of travel in a particular month/day, etc.

 ### Files used
 bikeshare.py